crowdproj/crowdproj-product-properties/README.md

-# crowdproj-properties
+# crowdproj-product-properties
-Microservice for management and provisioning of the physical properties of a good, article, cargo, item
+Microservice for management and provisioning of the physical properties of a product, article, cargo, item